 Prince Edward Island Food and Drink

-• Oysters are popular; they may be served with tangy sauce, deep-fried, in pies, scalloped, or in soufflés, soups and stews.
+• Oysters are popular and may be served with tangy sauce, deep-fried, in pies, scalloped, or in soufflés, soups and stews.

-• Prince Edward Island is famous for its new potatoes (small, round potatoes), and a favourite with locals are new potatoes boiled in their skins, then mashed and served with lots of butter, salt and pepper.
+• Prince Edward Island is famous for its new potatoes (small, round potatoes).
+A favourite with locals are new potatoes boiled in their skins, then mashed and served with lots of butter, salt and pepper.

 • Fish cakes made with salt cod and potatoes.

-Waiters expect a 10 to 15% tip.
-Most dining rooms are licensed to sell alcohol.
-Licensed premises can stay open until 0200, although many close earlier.
-The provincial government runs liquor stores across the province.
+Most restaurants are licensed to sell alcohol.
+You can buy beer, wine and spirits at provincially run liquor stores as well as in liquor agencies.
 Hours vary but are usually longer in summer.
 Some are closed on Sundays.